fb1n15/fan-artificial-intelligence.github.io/_posts/2019-7-14-How-to-Preview-Markdown-from-Vim.md

 ## Map a key in Vim to pen the file with Chrome

-I map `<F5>` to a command that save the current file and open the it in Chrome:
+I map `<F5>` to a command that saves the current file and open it in Chrome:

 ```